Saddle Point Evasion via Curvature-Regularized Gradient Dynamics: Conclusion

 \section{Conclusion}

-We have presented Curvature-Regularized Gradient Dynamics, a deterministic method that extends the control-centric OLF framework to enforce second-order optimality via a smooth curvature penalty on the most negative Hessian eigenvalue.
+We have presented Curvature-Regularized Gradient Dynamics, a deterministic method that extends the control-centric OLF framework to enforce second-order optimality via a smooth curvature penalty on the negative Hessian eigenvalues.
 The method eliminates saddle points as equilibria while preserving all local minima, and the augmented cost serves as a Lyapunov function with exact decay $\dot{\Phi} = -\sigma(\Phi, t)$, yielding user-selectable convergence rates to SOSPs.
-Numerical experiments confirm $O(\delta)$ escape time scaling and 100\% convergence to SOSPs across all tested configurations.
+Numerical experiments confirm 100\% convergence to SOSPs under all four convergence laws, contributing to the systems-theoretic perspective on optimization~\cite{dorfler_toward_2024} by extending the continuous-time Lyapunov framework from first-order to second-order stationarity.
 The control-centric perspective developed here, which constructs Lyapunov certificates that encode second-order optimality by design, may inform the development of optimization algorithms for broader classes of nonconvex problems arising in control and learning.